IncrediboxMods1/IncrediboxMods1/README.md

 # Description
-Welcome to my profile!
-I like Incredibox mods and coding a Incredibox mod, we make easier Dev Tools to help peoples how to create a Incredimod
+Welcome to our profile!
+We like Incredibox mods and coding a Incredibox mod, we make easier Dev Tools to help peoples how to create a Incredimod

 # My Profile Rules
-Don't block me
+Don't block us

-Don't report me
+Don't report us

-Report bad users (Not me)
+Report bad users (Not us)

 # Bio
 Joined date: 01/06/2026